LIMB LENGTHENING SURGERY

 Why might a child need limb lengthening surgery?

-• Deformities: In addition to lengthening, limb lengthening surgery can also be used to correct limb deformities, such as angular deformities (bowlegs or knock knees) or congenital deformities.
+- Deformities: In addition to lengthening, doctors use limb lengthening surgery to correct limb deformities, such as angular deformities (bowlegs or knock knees) or congenital deformities.

 How is limb lengthening surgery in children performed, and what is the process like?

-• Surgical Procedure: Limb lengthening is typically performed as a staged surgical procedure.
+- Surgical Procedure: Doctors perform limb lengthening as a staged surgical procedure.
 The surgeon makes a controlled cut in the bone, creating a gap, and then attaches a specialized device, such as an external fixator, to the bone.

 What are the potential risks and outcomes of limb lengthening surgery in children?